Chen-Jieteng/GPT-TodoList/README.md

 - [日本語](./jp/README.md)

 ## Updates:
-- Planning to complete the project before 2023/5/20, It's late but I need to prepare for final exams and graduation first.
+- No current plan to complete the project before July, I have encountered some social issue in real life.
+I'll try to get it done asap.

 ## Features